RES COVID Academic Support fund

-Applications should be made for each stream by the head of department/school, or equivalent unit.
+Applications should be made for each stream (using one form) by the head of department/school, or equivalent unit.
 The head of department/school/unit should ensure that whatever competitive process is employed within the unit is conducted objectively and with due regard to the Society’s commitment to ED&I, and will be asked to detail this as part of the application process.

 Funding will be allocated in two rounds.
 Round One is now open, closing on 15 February 2021 at 5pm, and will consider proposals for funding for the current academic year (2020-21).
 Round Two will consider proposals for the 2021-2022 academic year and will open in April 2021.